benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 - privacy
 - ethics
-- wealth inequality
+- wealth distribution
 - climate change
-- regulation of tech companies
+- tech companies & society
 - immigration
-- civility in the public square
+- civility in the public square (not so moralistic)

+## notes

+- give 30mins for presenting back

+- what to do if someone in a group thinks the other "c"s are bullshit?

+- what about arguments in the group at all?

+- STS staff in SoS (Rob Ackland, Jenny Davis, Adrian McKenzie, Mindy Bruce, Matt Wade)

+- do I want to invite some naysayers?

+- in the task, provide very clear guidelines

+- use the kind of template I'd use for curriculum design

+- having Kim Blackmore (iLEAP fellows - ask Jez)

+- invite Tony